wvwwvwwv/scalable-concurrent-containers/README.md

 ![Crates.io](https://img.shields.io/crates/l/scc?style=flat-square)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/wvwwvwwv/scalable-concurrent-containers/SCC?style=flat-square)

-A collection of high performance concurrent containers and utilities for asynchronous and concurrent programming.
+A collection of high performance containers and utilities for asynchronous and concurrent programming.

-#### Concurrent Containers
+#### Asynchronous and Concurrent Containers
-- [HashMap](#HashMap) is a concurrent hash map.
+- [HashMap](#HashMap) is an asynchronous concurrent hash map.
 - [HashSet](#HashSet) is a variant of [HashMap](#HashMap).
-- [HashIndex](#HashIndex) is a read-optimized concurrent hash index.
+- [HashIndex](#HashIndex) is a read-optimized asynchronous concurrent hash index.
-- [TreeIndex](#TreeIndex) is a read-optimized concurrent B+ tree.
+- [TreeIndex](#TreeIndex) is a read-optimized asynchronous concurrent B+ tree.
 - [Queue](#Queue) is a concurrent lock-free first-in-first-out queue.

 #### Utilities for Concurrent Programming
 - [EBR](#EBR) implements epoch-based reclamation.
 - [LinkedList](#LinkedList) is a type trait implementing a lock-free concurrent singly linked list.

-_See [Performance](#Performance) for benchmark results for the containers and comparison with other concurrent hash maps_.
+_See [Performance](#Performance) for benchmark results for the containers and comparison with other concurrent maps_.

 ## HashMap

 [HashMap](#HashMap) is a scalable in-memory unique key-value container that is targeted at highly concurrent write-heavy workloads.
-It uses [EBR](#EBR) for its hash table memory management in order to implement non-blocking resizing and fine-granular locking without manual data sharding; *it is not a lock-free data structure, and each access to a single key is serialized by a bucket-level mutex*.
+It uses [EBR](#EBR) for its hash table memory management in order to implement non-blocking resizing and fine-granular locking without static data sharding; *it is not a lock-free data structure, and each access to a single key is serialized by a bucket-level mutex*.
 [HashMap](#HashMap) is optimized for frequently updated large data sets, such as the lock table in database management software.

 ### Examples